 If you’re looking for some hard evidence to convince your business partners or bosses that SEO is a good place to invest your marketing dollar, then you’ll love this infographic.

-1. The Higher on Page 1 = A LOT More Traffic
+1. The higher your site on page 1 of Google = A LOT More Traffic

 “The top spot on Google gets 36.4% of all the clicks (#2 gets 12.5%, #3 gets 9.5% and then declines sharply after that”.

-This is important and shows the value of a higher ranking.
-More importantly is the authority of a site and how Google sees a site as being a leader in the industry of geography.
-More authority and you’ll ranking for hundreds of terms.
+This is important and shows the value of a higher Google ranking.
+More importantly is the authority of a site and how Google sees a site as being a leader in their industry.
+More authority and you’ll rank for hundreds of keywords.

 “96% of consumers search for businesses online and 77% of searchers never go past page 1.”